 Overview of the method used

-+ Births (between yrs x and y) (plus births in year)
+plus births (between yrs x and y) (plus births in year)

-– Deaths (between yrs x and y) (minus deaths in year)
+minus deaths (between yrs x and y) (minus deaths in year)

-+ Net-Migrants (between yrs x and y) (plus or minus adjustment for migrants)
+plus net-migrants (between yrs x and y) (plus or minus adjustment for migrants)

-= Population (year y) (gives population at the end of the year)
+equals population (year y) (gives population at the end of the year)

 To make a projection, the mid-year population estimates from each country are used as the starting population.
 The numbers of births, deaths and migrants are calculated using assumptions of future levels of fertility, mortality and migration, considered to be the best that could be made at the time they are adopted.
-They are determined by a mixture of, trend observation & extrapolation, and consideration of expert opinion, with actual data included in the calculation for the first year of the projection.
+They are determined by a mixture of trend observation and extrapolation, and consideration of expert opinion, with actual data included in the calculation for the first year of the projection.

-In general, the projections are computed for each of the constituent countries of the UK and the results are added together to produce projections for England & Wales, Great Britain and the UK.
+In general, the projections are computed for each of the constituent countries of the UK and the results are added together to produce projections for England and Wales, Great Britain and the UK.
 However not all the variant projections are additive.

 The starting point for the projections is the base population.
 This is taken as the mid-year population estimates from each country, England, Wales, Scotland and Northern Ireland and the UK.
-Details on the population estimates methodology is available.
+Details on the population estimates methodology are available.